 Details of fees can be accessed via the links below.

 You can apply online using the Planning Portal.

 It is important that you provide accurate drawings with sufficient detail to illustrate your proposal.
 These must be to a recognisable metric scale.

 There are requirements for what must be submitted as part of a planning application.
-These are set out in the council's adopted validation checklist which is available from the link on this page.
+These are set out in the council's adopted validation checklist which is available to download below.

 There are different forms for different types of development.
 It is important that you choose the correct form and fully complete all the sections that are relevant to you.
 Application forms are available online via the Planning Portal, but please check with us if you are not sure which form to use.